 South Fork Trinity Trail in Underwood

 Features: This 8-mile round trip hike provides access to the proposed Underwood Wilderness, which straddles a segment of the South Fork Trinity Wild & Scenic River between Hyampom to the north and the Trinity River confluence to the south.
 With relatively easy access from Highway 299, this trail is popular with hikers and hunters.
-Because the trail follows a route high on the canyon wall, anglers must hike most of the trail to reach the river.
+Because the trail follows a route high on the canyon wall, those interested in swimming must hike most of the trail to reach the river.
 Caution should be taken on the trail as it approaches, drops down into, and then climbs out of Hell’s Half Acre Creek.
 This trail segment consists of relatively narrow tread on steep slopes.

 The proposed Underwood Wilderness is a 15,000-acre area of oak woodlands and conifer that offers a stunning spring wildflower display.
 The South Fork and its tributaries in the proposed Underwood Wilderness support threatened and endangered runs of coho and spring Chinook salmon, as well as fall Chinook salmon and steelhead.
 The area supports diverse wildlife, including black bear, mountain lion, river otter, and mink.
 Bald eagle and osprey are often seen fishing in the river.